 Facilities management qualifications, at a range of levels, are offered by a variety of third level institutions.
 We advise you, depending on your prior experience, to conduct a search for ‘postgraduate courses and facilities management’ courses appropriate to your career goals and the business objectives of prospective employers.
 The International Facilities Management Association is an excellent source of information.

-In our experience as recruiters the talent we found comes from a wide variety of backgrounds.
+In our experience as a facilities management recruitment agency the talent we found comes from a wide variety of backgrounds.
 However some career backgrounds tend to be represented particularly more frequently than others.
 Here are some of the top ones: